Are Triggers Needed for Document-Level Event Extraction?

 \subsection{Model Type: Pipeline vs End-to-End (e2e), No Trigger}

 We explore both pipeline and end-to-end model architectures and modify \tanlsys and \degreesys to run in both settings.
 As shown in Figure~\ref{fig:models-arch}, a pipeline system consists of a trigger extraction and an argument extraction component.
 The trigger extraction phase identifies all event triggers and their corresponding event types.
 The argument extraction phase then operates on each \{trigger, event type\} pair separately.
 This design allows argument extraction to anchor in an informative part of the text, i.e.\ in the vicinity of a known trigger.
 End-to-End systems, on the other hand, jointly extract triggers, event types, and arguments, allowing the two extraction tasks to inform one another, thus alleviating cascading errors that can occur in a pipelined setting.
-All \textit{no trigger} experiments were conducted in an e2e manner.

 We next describe changes made to \gttsys, \degreesys and \tanlsys to run in various settings.